dependents/node-detective-amd/Readme.md

 Returns a list of dependencies for a given JavaScript file or AST using any of the AMD module syntaxes.

-*Inspired by substack/node-detective but built for AMD*
+*Inspired by substack/node-detective but built for AMD.*

 `npm install detective-amd`

+* Supports JSX code via [node-source-walk](https://github.com/mrjoelkemp/node-source-walk).

 ### Usage